aaron-lebo/aaron-lebo.github.io/_posts/2015-12-10-unprecedentedly-willing.md

 Anyway, these scenes capture the essence of this feeling better than any other movie, song, or book I know of.
 The first scene is taken largely from Lipsky's interview:

 *You know what?
 Why don't you write whatever the fuck you want?
-I am telling you that this was not a lost weeked sort of thing.
+I am telling you that this was not a lost weekend sort of thing.
 Nor was it some lurid romantic writer's alcoholic sort of thing.
 What it was was a 28 year old person who had really exhuasted a couple other ways to live.
 Really taken them to their conclusion.
 Which for me was a pink room with a drain in the center of the floor which is where they put me for an entire day when they thought that I was going to kill myself.
 Where I had nothing on, I got someone observing me through a slot in the wall.*

 *And when that happens to you, you become tremendously, just unprecedentedly willing to examine some other alternatives for how to live.*